-Erste Group implemented a variety of initiatives to support female leadership.
+Erste Group organised a variety of initiatives to support female leadership in 2019.
+An important instrument is the more balanced gender and age structure in its talent and succession pools.
 In Austria, initiatives such as the Erste Women's Hub employee resource group, the WoMentoring program, financial education for women, networking events for female employees and clients were continued.
 Another focus was on encouraging more men to take advantage of parental leave options and flexible working.
-A new initiative focusing on Erste Women in IT (Erste WIT) was launched to encourage more women to pursue IT careers and develop those who are in IT.
-Erste Bank Hungary launched Erste No (Women's Club) which focuses on promoting a family friendly organisation, the work-life balance of working women and supporting mothers returning from maternity leave, as well as on mentoring and networking activities.
-Slovenská sporitel'ňa organised a networking conference for its female managers ZenyZenam (women to women) and Česká spořitelna continues to support female leadership through its internal and external mentoring activities.
+Erste Women in IT (Erste WIT) was launched to encourage more women to pursue IT careers and develop those who are in IT.
+Erste Bank Hungary's Erste Nő (Women's Club) focused on promoting a family friendly organisation, the work-life balance of working women and supporting mothers returning from maternity leave.
+In 2019, Česká spořitelna set a focal point on mentoring activities and rolled out an initiative to facilitate the job re-entry of women after parental leave.